Does the subject heading sound amusing?

-Elephants dung acts as a food resource for many species such as Dung Beetles, birds and insects.
+Elephants dung acts as a food resource for many species such as Dung Beetles, birds, and insects.
 It has been found that the dung beetles feed on this dung and they bury them on the ground where their larvae can feed and grow.
 By doing this, the tightly packed soil gets loosened and this nutritious fertilizer is used by many plants.
-The larvae that fed the dung acts as a source of food for field mice.
+The larvae that fed the dung act as a source of food for field mice.

 This habit of uprooting trees transform savanna into grasslands.